A link to reset your password has been sent to your email

 Turkish food is one of the best and healthiest cuisines of the world.
 Bodrum area is very special since we can get fresh vegetables, fruits and herbs all year round; making it the place for a school of Aegean Turkish Cuisine which is based mainly on olive oil and vegetables.
-We offer recreational cookery experiences in a wonderful setting in a olive garden.
-Being in the heart of very fertile lands and cultures, our Turkish cuisine became a melting pot of many traditions.
+Cooking Classes Bodrum offers recreational cookery experiences in a wonderful setting in their home.
+Being in the heart of very fertile lands and cultures, Turkish cuisine became a melting pot of many traditions.
 There are endless varieties of recipes.

 Asli finds that Fodors travel guide sums it up perfectly: Aegean cuisine is in many ways different from Turkish food elsewhere in the country.
 The shared Turkish and Greek culture of the region's past, the climate and soil suitable for growing a wide range of vegetables, and the prevalence of olive trees and olive-oil production have helped the region develop a much more varied and probably healthier way of eating than elsewhere in Turkey.